Fancy You: Background

-On April 8, 2019, Twice revealed the first group teasers for their upcoming mini-album, announcing that it was titled Fancy You with the lead single "Fancy", which was slated for a release on April 22, 6PM KST.
+On April 8, 2019, Twice revealed the first group teasers for their upcoming EP, announcing that it was titled Fancy You with the lead single "Fancy", which was slated for a release on April 22, 6PM KST.
 Simultaneously, the group also announced an upcoming world tour on the same day, with concert dates being confirmed for Seoul, Bangkok, Manila, Singapore, Los Angeles, Mexico City, Newark, Chicago, and Kuala Lumpur.
 On April 9, the group released individual teaser posters featuring Nayeon, Jeongyeon, and Momo.
 The credits for the lead single "Fancy" was also revealed, being composed by Black Eyed Pilseung and Jeon Gun.
 On April 10, individual teaser posters featuring Sana, Jihyo, and Mina were uploaded.
 A tracklist for the album was also unveiled, revealing six songs in total.
 On April 11, the final set of individual teaser posters featuring Dahyun, Chaeyoung, and Tzuyu were uploaded by the group.
 They also revealed the credits for the album's tracklist, showing that Jihyo wrote the lyrics for "Girls Like Us", Momo co-wrote lyrics for "Hot", Sana co-wrote lyrics for "Turn It Up", and Chaeyoung co-wrote lyrics for "Strawberry".

 On April 12, Twice uploaded a new group teaser photo, and on the following day, a new set of individual teaser images for all nine members were released.
 On April 14, the group released a teaser video which featured a part of the music video set.
 On April 15, a "prelude" teaser video starring Jeongyeon was uploaded by the group.
 A third set of group teaser photos were uploaded on April 16.
 On April 18, Twice revealed photo cards featuring Jihyo and Chaeyoung, and a CD with a photo cover featuring Momo.
 On the same day, the group participated in an interview with Allure magazine detailing more about their upcoming comeback following their pictorial.
 On April 19, the group uploaded a choreography teaser on YouTube.
 They then uploaded a highlight medley for the album on April 20.
 On April 21, they unveiled a behind-the-scenes look at their photo shoot for the album.
 The final teaser for the group's upcoming music video release was uploaded on April 22, revealing the post-hook portion of "Fancy".

 Fancy You and its corresponding single were officially released on April 22, 6PM KST.
 The group held a live showcase at the Yes24 Live Hall in Gwangjang-dong, Seoul.